← All case studies

 What the platform replaced

-Green Life ran on Dutchie until late 2024.
-The retire decision came from the operator side: the contract terms, per-transaction fees on Dutchie Pay, and the pace of WSLCB rule-change response from Dutchie's side weren't fitting the working day anymore.
-Doug had been building CannAgent in parallel; the cutover window was 4 weeks per the playbook now published at /guides/pos-migration-playbook.
+The shop ran on Dutchie until late 2024.
+The retire decision came from the operator side: the contract terms, per-transaction fees on Dutchie Pay, and the pace of WSLCB rule-change response from Dutchie’s side weren’t fitting the working day anymore.
+The operator team had been building CannAgent in parallel; the cutover window was 4 weeks per the playbook now published at /guides/pos-migration-playbook.

 What changed at the till